nicokeller14/Assignment5_DS/Report.md

 Then resume all servers and restart the simulation.
 After the leader election, pause the simulation and take a screenshot.
 Explain what happened.

 Ans: After stopping the leader and two other nodes, we are left with only two nodes.
-This leaves the cluster with no majority of nodes working, thus not being able to choose a new leader in the cluster. ach failed election attempt results in an increase in the Raft term as nodes continually timeout and start new elections.
+This leaves the cluster with no majority of nodes working, thus not being able to choose a new leader in the cluster.
+Each failed election attempt results in an increase in the Raft term as nodes continually timeout and start new elections.
 So we have now a leaderless state, where a term is increased in every failed attempt to choose a new leader.
 When resuming all the other nodes, the election process begins a new leader is chosen.
 This demonstrates raft's ability to handle multiple node failures, and even including the loss of a leader.